Unsalted Butter Substitutes

 Since the amount of salt varies from one brand of butter to the next, many bakers develop their recipes with unsalted butter, adding the salt as a separate, measured ingredient.
 This gives the baker precise control over how much salt is included, so the recipe delivers reliable results that are easy for others to replicate.

-In general, recipes don't call for unsalted butter in order to decrease the amount of sodium in your diet, but this can be another reason for unsalted butter to be specified in a recipe.
+In general, recipes don't call for unsalted butter to decrease the amount of sodium in your diet, but this can be another reason for unsalted butter to be specified in a recipe.

 How to Replace Unsalted Butter With Butter Alternatives